eososlinux/installscript/README.md

 chmod +x install.sh
 sh install.sh

+Disk Configuration

 NVMe Drives

-If you have an NVMe drive, uncomment the following lines and it should look like this:
+If you are using an NVMe drive, use the following configuration:
 # ESP="${DISK}p1"
 # ROOT="${DISK}p2"

-Please comment if it has an NVMe drive
+SATA / SSD / HDD Drives
+If you are NOT using an NVMe drive, comment the NVMe lines and use:
 ESP="${DISK}1"
 ROOT="${DISK}2"